 The effects of the vertical movement of the tide gauge platform and the inverse barometer effect are removed from the observed rates of relative sea level change and presented in Table 4 and Figure 5.
 The net sea level trends are positive at all sites, which indicates sea level in the region has risen over the duration of the project.
-The sea level rise has not been geographically uniform, but rather there exists a spatial pattern that is in agreement with observations taken by satellite altimeters over a similar timeframe.
-The changes between neighbouring stations are reasonably smooth and are due to regional oceanographic and geodynamic factors rather than poor data quality.
-The sea level trend at FSM is comparatively large because it is derived from a comparatively short record.
-The net sea level trend at Tonga is large in comparison to its neighbouring sites (Cook Islands and Fiji), which could possibly be due to vertical motion of the island, but the CGPS record there is still too short (since February 2002) for this motion to be reliably quantified.
+The sea level rise is not geographically uniform but varies spatially in broad agreement with observations taken by satellite altimeters over a similar timeframe.
+The differences in the net sea level trends amongst the stations are largely due to regional oceanographic and geodynamic factors, excluding FSM where the trend is considerably large because it is derived from a shorter record than the other sites.